Data-Cellar/sequence-diagrams/README.md

     DAS<<->>MKP: Integrates with Marketplace to list offerings USR->>DAS: Selects an offering
     DAS->>DBC: Initiates contract negotiation
-    Note over DBC, PVC: The Dashboard DID is implicitly trusted across the entire data space DBC<<->>PVC: Conducts contract negotiation as specified by the Dataspace Protocol PVC-->>DAS: Responds with an access token once contract negotiation is complete DAS->>PVC: Uses the access token to call the Provider API
+    DBC<<->>PVC: Conducts contract negotiation as specified by the Dataspace Protocol PVC-->>DAS: Responds with an access token once contract negotiation is complete DAS->>PVC: Uses the access token to call the Provider API